PrateekVyasam/drone-project/Build-Log.md

 weight reasonable.
 Confirmed correct tightening method: hand-tight plus approximately 5 small screwdriver notches until snug.
 This produced zero gaps between mount and arm with no cracking.

+## Update 10 — Inner Arm Mechanism · July 9 – July 16, 2026

+**What I did:**
+Designed, iterated, and finalized the inner arm mechanism — the sliding arm that extends and contracts within the outer sleeve.
+This is the most structurally complex part of the build.
+Used small sample prints throughout to test settings and geometry before committing to full prints, running approximately 3–4 sample iterations before printing each final version.
+This saved significant filament compared to reprinting the full part each time.

+The final geometry resembles an upside-down pair of aviator glasses when viewed from above — two separated hollow rectangular openings rather than one continuous hollow channel.
+The center section between the two openings is deliberately sized to accommodate a gear for the future automated arm mechanism.
+Chamfers were added throughout in SolidWorks — on the inner edges of the hollow openings and the majority of outer edges — primarily to improve sliding fit within the outer sleeve rather than for print quality.

+**What worked:**
+Vertical print orientation was the correct final choice.
+Printing vertically eliminated the need for supports entirely — the motor mount holes which caused significant support removal difficulty when printing horizontally printed cleanly in vertical orientation without any support material.
+This also reduced total filament usage compared to horizontal printing with supports.

+The separated hollow geometry reduced bridging distance significantly compared to the original continuous hollow design, producing cleaner internal surfaces.
+Heat transfer from motors to the arm is not a concern — the part is solid enough that it would require significantly more heat than the motors produce to cause any warping.

+Sample print approach proved highly effective — testing bridging and slicer settings on small sections of the part before printing the full version saved considerable filament and time across multiple iterations.

+**What failed or needed changing:**

+*Problem 1 — Print orientation and bridging:*
+Initial prints attempted horizontally to reduce print time and filament.
+However the hollow interior required bridging across a long unsupported span, producing significant filament drooping and stringing inside the part.
+Multiple slicer adjustments were made to address this including reducing bridge speed, increasing fan speed for faster cooling and earlier solidification, and reducing internal bridge flow ratio from 0.95 to 0.80.
+These changes improved but did not fully resolve the drooping.

+*Problem 2 — Warping on horizontal prints:*
+Horizontal printing also introduced first layer warping on the corners.
+A brim was added to improve bed adhesion and reduce warping, which helped but added post-print cleanup time.

+*Problem 3 — Weight:*
+The redesigned geometry with separated hollow openings and additional material between them added weight compared to the original design.
+Each inner arm mechanism weighs approximately 70 grams as printed.
+With four arms required this contributes 280 grams to the total all-up weight — a significant portion of the weight budget and an open problem going into the next phase.

+**What I changed:**
+Switched final print orientation to vertical — no supports required, cleaner motor mount holes, reduced filament usage compared to horizontal with supports.
+Redesigned hollow geometry from one continuous opening to two separated openings with chamfered edges, reducing bridging distance and improving sleeve sliding fit.
+Center section between openings intentionally retained for future gear integration in the automated arm phase.
+Arm weight flagged as an area for potential redesign in a future iteration if all-up weight proves problematic during flight testing.

+**Open problem:**
+At 70g per arm and 4 arms total, the inner arm mechanisms alone account for 280g of the all-up weight.
+This will be monitored during flight testing.
+If thrust-to-weight ratio proves insufficient, the arm geometry will be revisited to reduce material in non-structural areas.